aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/rendering/rendering-shapes-separately-from-a-document/_index.md

 The **ShapeRenderer** class also provides functionality to retrieve the size of the shape in pixels through the **get_size_in_pixels** method.
 This method accepts two float (Single) parameters – the scale and DPI, which are used in calculation of the shape size when the shape is rendered.
 The method returns the **Size** object, which contains the width and height of the calculated size.
 This is useful when it is required to know the size of the rendered shape in advance.
 The **size_in_points** property returns the Shape size measured in points.
 The result is a **SizeF** object containing the width and height.
 Also you can use **bounds_in_points** property to get actual bounds of the shape.

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Graphic Elements-working_with_shapes-GetActualShapeBoundsPoints.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Graphic Elements-working_with_shapes-GetActualShapeBoundsPoints.py" >}}